apike/allenpike.com/_posts/2020-08-31-missing-tuna-doordash.markdown

 ## Something’s fishy

-This week though, things changed yet again.
+This week, things changed yet again.
 As it happens, my latest order was missing a mango tuna roll.
 Whether it was due a policy change, a magic threshold, or my stubborn ass being too willing to keep ordering from restaurants that leave out items, DoorDash’s system flagged me as a problem customer.
 Perhaps the algorithm found it suspicious that anybody really wanted a mango tuna roll in the first place.
+I really can't say.

-In any case, the app informed me that I wasn’t getting the roll, and I wasn’t getting refunded for it, and if I was unsatisfied I should to contact support.
-Eyebrow firmly raised, I contacted their support chat.
+In any case, the app informed me that I wasn’t getting the roll, and I wasn’t getting refunded for it, and if I was unsatisfied I should contact support.
+Eyebrow firmly raised, I politely informed their support chat about this injustice.
 The agent apologized, offered to “check what happened”, then after 60 seconds closed the chat.
 A second attempt led to a message that they would no longer compensate me for missing food due to my account history.

 The *nerve*!
 After the dozens of times I’ve offered them the opportunity to deliver me food at a loss, after *all the money they’ve spent on me*, they just toss me aside.
 I can only hope my tuna went to a good home.